-Scientific: Glandularia gooddingii (formally known as Verbena gooddingii)
+Scientific: Glandularia gooddingii (Synonym: Verbena gooddingii)

 Common: Goodding verbena